 A huge highlight of our trip was the amazing new Magic Show at the Atlantis.
 We saved this show for our last night.

-This summer the Atlantis featured The can u buy metformin over the counter, performing in the Atlantis Theater Wednesdays through Sundays at 8 pm.
+This summer the Atlantis featured The Magic of Rob Lake, performing in the Atlantis Theater Wednesdays through Sundays at 8 pm.
 I am hoping they bring him back again this summer!
 Run, do not walk to get tickets to this family show!
 (Tickets are ordered at the box office in the Beach tower).
 I send a ton of business to Las Vegas as well as the Atlantis so I have seen every show imaginable and this is hands down one of the best!
 In researching Rob Lake online I now see he won International Magician of the year and has performed his grand illusions all over the world.
 This is a first class show and truthfully I felt it was an incredible bargain.
 This entire show is fantastic!
 My family was in awe and we loved every second of it!
 We also could not believe the amazing value.
 An adult ticket is $44.00 and kids are $10.
 They sell popcorn and concessions in the theater before the show.
 The audience participation was huge for both kids and adults.

 Stick around after the show to get an autograph and take a picture with Rob Lake – My daughter and I were definitely star struck.
 I was happy to have the opportunity to tell Rob in person that his show was amazing and I was planning on recommending it to all of my customers.
 He was humble, thankful and adorable – loved it!